-1. Twist a thin coin between the two halves of the transmitter near the key ring.
-DO NOT TAKE THE FRONT PART OF THE TRANSMITTER APART.

-2. Place the positive (+) side of new battery in the same orientation.
-Refer to the diagram inside the transmitter unit.
+- 1. Twist a thin coin between the two halves of the transmitter near the key ring.
+DO NOT TAKE THE FRONT PART OF THE TRANSMITTER APART. - 2.
+Do not wipe off any grease on the battery terminals on the back surface of the circuit board. - 3.
+Place the positive (+) side of new battery in the same orientation.